KQM-git/TCL/docs/evidence/characters/anemo/traveler-anemo.md

 **Significance:**
 Fluff.

-### Cause Of The Extra Absorption Hit On Amcs Hold Skill
+### Cause of the Extra Absorption Hit On AMC's Hold Skill

 **By:** @grankrathalos, @jamberry, @solasel
 **Added:** <Version date="2023-06-24" />